lyubomir-bozhinov/my-manager-readme/README.md

   - We prioritize speed where appropriate, balancing thoroughness with the need for timely action.
   - Use data where we can, gather when absent.
 Intuition, but only if deeply informed.
   - Run small experiments/POCs over debating hypotheticals.
-  - Choose simple, reversible paths when possible in line with Andy Grove’s idea of Revolving Doors.
+  - Choose simple, reversible paths when possible.
+Jeff Bezos frames it as one-way versus two-way doors.

 ---